Finding a lost childhood pal | A Worldwide Search!

 - Amount of hours needed would negatively impact on our other clients.

-- When we were instructed by the client with a brief searching for my old friend, the Journey has to have some kind of structure.
+- The client instructed us with a brief searching for my old friend, the Journey has to have some kind of structure.

 However, we reconsidered, after seeing how disappointed our client was when given this news.
 Maybe perhaps against our better judgement, we decided to give-it-a-go so to speak.